Want to find the best food when you travel? Take a food tour!

 It was eye-opening to see how possible it was to survive in this unforgiving landscape, but I still wouldn’t fancy my chances if I got lost in the outback!

 I went on a Coffee Tour with Hola Panama Travel when I was in Boquete, land of rainbows.
 Our tour guide, Gabriel, took us to a small Finca (or coffee plantation).
 He explained the process coffee goes through, from berry to roasted bean that we grind up to drink.
 He also showed us the various plant life on the Finca, all planted to protect the delicate coffee plants.
 A white goat named Blancecita followed us around the farm, nibbling her way through.
-At the end, we got to drink freshly roasted coffee, the smoothest I think I’ve ever had!
+At the end, we got to drink freshly roasted coffee, the smoothest I think I’ve ever had!save your spot

 In Prague, I went on the Prague Food Tour, guided by Mirka on a tasting tour through Prague’s Old and New Towns.
 Rather than just sampling what I assumed to be traditional Czech foods like dumplings, sausage, and beer, the tour actually included some really original and unique Czech foods.
 A “sauerkraut soup” inside a bell-tower and an open-faced sandwich (“chlebíčky”) with beetroot and goat cheese were particularly surprising.